Retirement Living Hub

 What to Do When You Receive an Offer

 Receiving an offer for a spot in your desired community is exciting.
+It was for us, even after two years of debate.
 However, you need to approach this moment with careful consideration and a clear action plan.
+This isn’t the time to get swept up in emotion; it’s time for objective review.

 1. Review the Offer Details: Carefully examine the specific unit offered, including its size, layout, and location.
 Confirm the proposed move-in date and any associated costs or fees.